Goldman agrees to settle mortgage debt class action

-NEW YORK (Reuters) - Goldman Sachs Group Inc has agreed to settle a class-action lawsuit with investors who claimed losses on $698 million of securities backed by risky mortgage loans issued by defunct subprime lender New Century Financial Corp.
+NEW YORK, July 18 (Reuters) - Goldman Sachs Group Inc has agreed to settle a class-action lawsuit with investors who claimed losses on $698 million of securities backed by risky mortgage loans issued by defunct subprime lender New Century Financial Corp.

 Lawyers for the investors said in a letter filed in U.S. District Court in Manhattan on Tuesday that a proposed settlement had been reached.
 Terms were not immediately disclosed, though they are expected to be included in court papers filed by July 31.